saimalshafi/money-routines/README.md

 # Money Routines

-A concept for agent-driven personal banking.
+A concept for an agent-driven banking use-case.
 Describe what should happen with your money once, in plain language.
 An agent reads your account, builds the routine, and shows every assumption it made before anything runs.

 **Live prototype:** https://saimalshafi.github.io/money-routines/